asi-uniovi/malloovia/docs/background.rst

   Each Limiting set contains two kinds of limits: on the total number of VMs in that set, and on the total number of cores running in that set.
 If one of the limits is set to 0, it means "no limit".
 This way, this model can be used both for Amazon and Azure.

 *Workload predictions*
-  Each application has one expected workload, which is a sequence of numbers, one per timeslot, in the same units than the performances.
+  Each application has one expected workload, which is a sequence of numbers, one per timeslot, which represents the number of requests arriving in the timeslot.
+The length of the timeslot can be one hour, one minute or one second.
 Malloovia does not provide any mean to obtain this prediction.
 Instead, it expects it as part of the problem definition.

 *Performances*
    The performance of the app is considered independent on the workload, and dependent only on the instance class in which the app runs.
-Each instance class is able to sustain a number of requests per hour when running one particular app.
-Then, to capture this information, a table with the performance for each pair (app, instance classes) is enough.
+Each instance class is able to sustain a number of requests per timeslot when running one particular app.
+Then, to capture this information, a table with the performance for each pair (app, instance classes) is enough, along with the time unit of the timeslot.

 The combination of the infrastructure description given by *Instance classes* and *Limiting sets*, plus the *Performances* information is what we will call the "System description".
 The problem to solve by Malloovia is, given a System Description and a Workload Prediction, to find out the allocation of applications to instance classes for each timeslot which minimizes the cost, fulfills the workload, and respects the provider limits.